Bots-To-The-Yard/fehrobot/README.md

 The `src` folder contains the `main.cpp` file and any team programs in the `programs` folder.

-The `doc` folder contains the auto-generated documentation and should not be modified.
+The `docs` folder contains the auto-generated documentation and should not be modified.